plank/laravel-metable/docs/source/intro.rst

 ---------------

 * One-to-many polymorphic relationship allows attaching data to Eloquent models without needing to adjust the database schema.
 * Type conversion system allows data of numerous different scalar and object types to be stored, queried and retrieved.
-See the list of supported `data types <datatypes.html>`_.
+See the list of supported :ref:`datatypes`.

 Installation
 -------------